 Everything is better with sparkles.
 I learned that lesson from my mother in-law a few years ago when we all traveled to Beirut for a black tie wedding.
 Actually, black tie would be an understatement.
 The dresses were all red carpet level exquisite.

 My daughter must have been listening closely because her own preference was just confirmed by thee matriarch of the family.
+We both ended up with glittery nails.
 And she’s been obsessed with all that glitters ever since.

-Pretty much everything in my daughter’s possession has glitter or sequins.
-Sequin sandals, sequin hats, sequin clothing.
+Pretty much everything in my daughter’s possession has sparkles of some kind – usually sequins since the “flip sequin” shirts are so popular at the moment.
+She has sequin sandals, sequin hats, sequin clothing – I mean, even a flip sequin rash guard!
 Every.
 Dang.
 Thing.
 So, it was no surprise when she saw reversible mermaid sequin fabric and asked me to make her some glitter jeans.
 “Sparkley jeans are better than regular jeans, right mama?”
 Right, baby girl.

 How Do You Embellish with Sequins?

 Well, we came up with these mermaid sequin embellished jeans.
 My daughter is not the only one that loves them…we just may be working on a pair that fit yours truly next.

 Note to parents: This is a great way to patch jeans when your kids inevitably tear them.
 I’m all about extending the life of my kids’ clothes.
 For kids that want some extra sparkle, these are a fun alternative to the quick patches you can purchase at the store…although transforming torn jeans into sassy embellished jeans IS just a bit more work. 😉

 Here is what we did, step-by-step, to make sparkly, sequin embellished jeans.